TaraRhoseyn/bookstack_web_app/README.md

 6. Data stored in relational database - although outside of the scope of the project goals in the timeframes given, in an ideal world this project's data would be stored within a relational database.
 This would give the project much greater ability to cross-populate data through the use of foreign & primary keys and inform users of interesting reading insights.
 7. Search function - A nice-to-have feature would be for users to have a search engine that they could either (a) search for data they have added or (b) search for books held in APIs such as Open Library or Google Books to be add books directly without having to input all of the data fields manually.
 8. User profile picture used on Dashboard - In future versions, users will be able to see a small avatar of their profile picture in the top right of the page on the Dashboard where they can be redirected to their user profile if clicked.
+9. More error pages - Due to time constraints I only managed to make a 404 page, but in the future more would be supplied to handle errors such as 500.

 ## Design